Categories

 Trekking Through Compliance

 On Vulcan, Spock invites Kirk and McCoy to accompany him to the wedding ceremony.
 However, his mate, T’Pring, demands the kal-if-fee, a physical challenge between Spock and a champion she selects.
 To everyone’s surprise, she chooses Kirk.
-Kirk accepts the challenge, only to learn that it is “to the death.”
+Kirk accepts the challenge, only to learn it is “to the death.”

 Spock will eventually garrot Kirk.
 McCoy rushes to Kirk’s body, declares him dead, and requests immediate transport back to the Enterprise.
 Aboard the ship, Spock announces his intent to resign his commission and submit himself for trial for killing Kirk when he discovers Kirk is alive and well in sickbay.
-McCoy explains that the injection he gave Kirk was a neuroparalyzer drug that merely simulated death.
+McCoy explains that the injection he gave Kirk was a neuro-paralyzer drug that merely simulated death.

 Excruciatingly Detailed Plot Summary by Eric W. Weisstein